Emily the Strange: HarperCollins young adult novel series

 In October 2007, Publishers Weekly announced that HarperCollins signed four young adult novels based on Emily the Strange.

 Four young adult novels were published between 2009 and 2013 through HarperCollins' children imprint branch.
-All were written by Rob Reger and Jessica Gruner and illustrated by Rob Reger and Buzz Parker.
+All were written by Rob Reger and Jessica Gruner and illustrated by Reger and Buzz Parker.

 The first novel, Emily the Strange: The Lost Days was written in a diary format.
 Rob Reger, co-author and creator of the character, said the book mapped new territory inside the mind of his popular character.
-"In the past, it’s been us describing her," he says.
+"In the past, it's been us describing her," he says.
 "This is the first time anybody gets to hear how she talks to herself and her cats."